jupyterlab/jupyterlab/docs/source/developer/contributing.rst

    fail, then you will need to update reference image(s) for the failing tests.
 In order to do that, you can post a comment on your PR with the following content:

-   - ``update galata snapshots``: A bot will push a new commit to your PR updating galata test snaphsots.
+   - ``please update galata snapshots``: A bot will push a new commit to your PR updating galata test snaphsots.
-   - ``update documentation snapshots``: A bot will push a new commit to your PR updating documentation test snapshots.
+   - ``please update documentation snapshots``: A bot will push a new commit to your PR updating documentation test snapshots.
-   - ``update snapshots``: Combine the two previous comments effects.
+   - ``please update snapshots``: Combine the two previous comments effects.

 For more information on UI Testing, please read the `UI Testing developer documentation <https://github.com/jupyterlab/jupyterlab/blob/master/galata/README.md>`__ and `Playwright documentation <https://playwright.dev/docs/intro>`__.